• Skip to primary navigation

 February 1, 2018

-I recently shared A Year of Teaching Teens Life Skills and February is all about money.
+I recently shared A Year of Teaching Teens Life Skills and February is all about teaching teens money management.
 From budgeting to monthly bills to credit cards we will be talking with our oldest two about all these things over the next few weeks.

 If you are interested in teaching teens money management in your home, here’s my plan and some resources that will help.